EliaKobayashi/Quick_Programming_Exercises/quiz033.md

     def __init__(self, size:int = 20):
         self.size=size
         self.charge_level = 0

+''' get the amount of battery in the vehicle''''

     def get_charge(self):
         #this method returns the current charge level
         return self.charge_level

+''' get the range the vehicle has drived '''

     def get_range(self):
         #This method returns an estimate of the km that the car can drive
         return 10*self.charge_level

+''' charge the battery of the vehicle '''

     def charge_bat(self,new_value):
         self.charge_level = new_value